WB CM Mamata Banerjee to meet PM Modi today

 [Mamata Banerjee writes to PM Modi, protests against bank merger]

-A PTI report quoting sources as said that the CM and PM meeting is scheduled at 4:30 pm on Wednesday.
+A PTI report quoting sources said that the CM and PM meeting is scheduled at 4:30 pm on Wednesday.

 The meeting assumes significance as it will be held at a time when several leaders of the ruling Trinamool Congress and former Kolkata police commissioner Rajeev Kumar are under CBI scanner in connection with the Saradha ponzi scam.
 The Saradha group of companies had allegedly duped lakhs of people to the tune of Rs 2500 crore, promising higher rates of returns on their investments.